 The first time an impact report is submitted it must be accompanied by a VEEC Assignment Form for Project-Based Activities.
 This process only occurs once.
-After the first impact report has been approved, an assignment form is not required for each subsequent year's submissions.
-Section 5.9 explains the concept of assigning rights to create VEECs.
+After the first impact report has been approved, an assignment form is not required for any subsequent impact report.
+Section 2.9 explains the concept of assigning rights to create VEECs.

-5.11.
+2.11.
 VEEC creation and registration

-5.11.1.
+2.11.1.
 How to create VEECs

 For PBA, VEECs can only be created with respect to an approved impact report.
-For details on how to apply for impact report approval, please refer to Section 5.10.
+For details on how to apply for impact report approval, please refer to Section 2.10.

-To create VEECs, an AP must submit certain information to the commission through the VEU Registry.
+Once an impact report is approved through the VEU Registry, the VEECs associated with the project will be created and processed through the system.
 The AP must be approved to undertake benchmark rating projects.